ThinkbotsAreFree/Birdy/README.md

 ## Rules

-Rules are like user-defined functions.
+Rules are like user-defined functions for sequence rewriting.
 They're defined with a currency sign `¤` followed by a pattern, a slash character `/`, and a reponse template.

 Here is an example of a complete definition of a rule.